 - Plans, develops and implements innovative events, outings and other activities both on and off preserve sites that engage the community, TLC partnership groups listed above and TLC members.

 - Furthers development and implementation of TLC’s Get Wild! series with monthly events aimed at family nature programming.

-- Expands, promotes, and manages TLC’s Citizen Science program with a goal of increasing community involvement and engagement at TLC’s preserves.
+- Expands, promotes, and manages TLC’s Citizen Science and Hiking Challenge programs with a goal of increasing community involvement and engagement at TLC’s preserves.

 - Schedules and handles registration for events and outings for TLC and coordinates with Communications to publicize events.

 - Manages TLC tabling at events, leads outings and hikes as needed and arranges for volunteers to help fill these and other roles.